Women in Uniform

 "Women in Uniform" is a 1978 song by the Australian band Skyhooks; it was written by the band's bass guitar player, Greg Macainsh.
-It was released in February 1978 as the lead single from their fourth studio album, Guilty Until Proven Insane and peaked at number 8 in Australian and number 73 in the UK.
+It was released in February 1978 as the lead single from their fourth studio album, Guilty Until Proven Insane and peaked at number 8 in Australia and number 73 in the UK.

 Reception

 Sounds said, "Australian pre-New Wavers try to stay up to date and succeed far enough.
 So far, so neat, but the beat is matched only by the girl(?) vocalist and not by any traces of lyrical/tuneful dexterity."
 Rip It Up claimed the song benefited from the "hard rock" production from new producer Leonetti and, "would almost certainly have been a hit single if radio-land could have heard it through 18-inch speakers."
 The Sydney Morning Herald described it as, "a number which has already made an impact as a twelve-inch single.
 It's a good lyric.
 Perhaps it is a prophetic comment on woman-power."